cs1302uga/cs1302-tutorials/visibility/package-private.rst

 In this example, we'll see how package private visibility can be used at the member-level for access control.
 Suppose a factory has a contract with a store to produce some product.
-Throughout the year, the store mfay need to request changes to its contract based on sales, buyer interest, etc. The driver program on the factory's side should be able to access methods to request, approve, and deny contract-related changes; however, the overall class design
+Throughout the year, the store may need to request changes to its contract based on sales, buyer interest, etc. The driver program on the factory's side should be able to access methods to request, approve, and deny contract-related changes; however, the overall class design